-Star of the week: Algol | EarthSky.org
+Algol is the Demon Star | EarthSky.org

+What’s the scariest star in the sky?
 If you were one of the early stargazers, you might have chosen Algol in the constellation Perseus.
 Early astronomers nicknamed Algol the Demon Star.
 Bwahaha!

-Of course, like all stars, Algol isn’t the least bit scary.
-But it’s associated in skylore with a mythical scary monster – the Gorgon Medusa – who had snakes instead of hair.
+Of course, looking at it, Algol isn’t any scarier that any other star.
+But it’s associated in skylore with a mythical scary monster – the Gorgon, Medusa – who had snakes instead of hair.
 It’s said that she was so horrifying in appearance that the sight of her would turn an onlooker to stone.

 The star Algol takes its name from an Arabic word meaning “the Demon’s Head.”
-This star is said to depict the terrifying snake-y head of the Medusa monster.
+This star is said to depict the terrifying snaky head of the Medusa monster.

 In the mythology of the skies, Perseus – a great hero often depicted mounted on Pegasus the Flying Horse – used Medusa’s head to his own advantage – to turn Cetus the Sea-monster into stone.
 Perhaps the ancients associated this star’s variable brightness with the evil, winking eye of the Medusa.